-The exhaust pipes are loosely screwed into the cylinder blocks, so take bending care when them not to snap the thread where it enters the cylinder block.
-Don't worry about its final Alve Rod End position at this stage.
-Check that the cylinder blocks are level to the frames, and tighten up the socket screws with the Hex wrench provided.
+The exhaust pipes are screwed into the cylinder blocks, so take care when bending them not to snap the thread where it enters the cylinder block.
+Don't worry about the final position of the exhaust pipes at this stage.
+Check that the cylinder blocks are level to the frames and then tighten up the socket screws with the Allen Key provided.